How Cabinet Refinishing Works: 2K Polyurethane Process, 8 Steps, 5-Year Warranty

 Who does the actual sanding and spraying on my job?

-What does the 5-year written warranty cover on a completed refinishing job?
+Does Parallel Painting provide a written warranty on a completed refinishing job?

 Related Resources